Skip to main content

 How can I use lavender at home?

 Yes, I know it is quite trendy to use lavender for cooking and baking, and have tried both lavender fudge and shortbread; however I find hotel shampoo is the overhwhelming flavour I am left with so generally just stick with craft projects!
-The dried buds makes a gorgeous addition to our home-made relaxing bath steamers, while the stems are ideal for wreaths, candle rings and card-making; sign up to our Hygge Club newsletter (link at bottom of the page) and be the first to know when we release our next craft project as we have some fabulous lavender ideas coming in the next couple of weeks!
+The dried buds makes a gorgeous addition to our home-made relaxing bath steamers, while the stems are ideal for wreaths, candle rings and card-making; sign up to our Hygge Club newsletter (link at bottom of the page) and be the first to know when we release our next craft project as we have some fabulous lavender ideas coming in the next couple of weeks!how-to-harvest-english-lavender-225x300 Let's talk about how to harvest and dry lavender for crafts!

 Top tips!